cl8n/vscode-osu-wiki-markdown-preview/README.md

 Use `vsce` to package or publish this extension.

 The fonts "Inter" and "Torus" are not included in this repository but should be added under `share/inter` and `share/torus` before building.
-Country flag images from osu-web should also be added under `share/flags`.
+Country flag images from osu-web should also be added under `share/flags` with filenames in the format `<code>.svg`, and the fallback flag at `fallback.png`.

 ## License